jtlee-97/LeoHoSim_MATLAB_2024/README.md

 ## 🚀 Overview

 This project provides a time-step based simulator designed to model 5G NTN scenarios with a focus on **handover optimization**.
-It implements a LEO satellite constellation at a 600 km altitude with Earth-moving cell scenarios, following the specifications outlined in 3GPP TR 38.821.
+It implements a LEO satellite constellation at a 600 km altitude with Earth-moving cell scenarios, following the specifications outlined in 3GPP TR 38.821 (System-level Simulation Study Case 9).

 The core purpose of this platform is to evaluate hybrid handover mechanisms that combine signal strength measurements (A3-based), distance calculations (D2-based), and temporal parameters to enhance handover performance, reliability, and efficiency in dynamic satellite networks.